 Unfortunately, based on numerous websites we’ve reviewed in recent months, we’re still seeing plenty of websites that are continuously neglecting website speed, so it’s extremely important your site speed is tested and fully optimized per Google’s best practices.

 To see what Google sees, there are several useful tools and resources for determining your website’s speed.
-Use online tools such as, Page Speed Online, GTmetrix, browser extensions like Firefox’s Page Speed, WordPress plugins like Google Pagespeed, and, of course, Google Webmaster Tools, are invaluable, powerful resources that every website owner and developer should have in their arsenal.
+Use online tools such as Page Speed Online, GTmetrix, browser extensions like Firefox’s Page Speed, WordPress plugins like Google Pagespeed, and, of course, Google Webmaster Tools, which is invaluable, powerful resources that every website owner and developer should have in their arsenal.

 Page Speed Score